ivanpetrov16130/crawler/README.md

 Lol, run it in lein and open your found urls recorded in file("outurls.txt").

     $ cd MyWayToClojureProjects/crawler
-    $ cd lein run -YourLevelOfPenetration
+    $ cd lein run

 ## Options

 --YourLevelOfPenetration
 How many times crawler should process bunches of urls?
-That's it!
+That's it!(now options are unavailable)

 ## Examples